MaSe69/dssb/index.md

 ## Focus on dataframes

 The approach taken here is to focus on a dataframes as entity in its own right.
+It is a dataframe-centric approach.
+Dataframes with data are the heroes of this show.

+Out-of-scope are the topics 'before' and 'after' the dataframe of a typical lifecylce in data science.
+This focus on dataframe excludes fundamental programming skills in any of the languages, and the many little helpers commonly used, e.g. Numpy.
-Most approaches in data science seem to focus on the model.
-Models are fine, but they are here only seens as tools to describe the dataframe.
+It also excludes models.
+Apparantely, most approaches in data science focus on the model, from regression to deep learning in AI.
+Models are fine, but if they appear here then only as tools to describe or describe the dataframe.

 ### Comparing to other areas